Stop 1: Secret Life of the Home gallery

 Incredibly, a Game Boy has been to space!
 In 1993 Russian astronaut Aleksandr A. Serebrov blasted off into space onboard his Soyuz TM-17 rocket with his trusty Game Boy and Tetris game pack.
 He confessed later that ‘in rare minutes of leisure, I enjoyed playing Game Boy.’

 With that, we enter the twenty-first century and with it, we enter a world of online gaming and apps.
-The Science Museum boasts various interactive games throughout its galleries.
+The Science Museum boasts various interactive games throughout its galleries and our next stop on this tour is the Engineer Your Future gallery.